jpsca/writeadoc/docs/content/languages.md

 WriteADoc supports internationalization and managing documentation in multiple languages out of the box.

-## Setup language
+## Setting the language

-To set your documentation language, use the `lang` argument with a lang code ("en" for English, "es" for Spanish, "fr" for French, etc.).
-English is the default, so you don't need to set it explicitely.
+To set your documentation language, use the `lang` argument with a language code ("en" for English, "es" for Spanish, "fr" for French, etc.).
+English is the default, so you don't need to set it explicitly.

 ```python {hl_lines="5 6"}
 docs = Docs(